annz-gif/annz-gif/README.md

 - 🌱 I’m currently learning **Node JS**

-- 👯 I’m looking to collaborate on **Projects on Web Dev and Computer vision and NLP**
+- 👯 I’m looking to collaborate on **Projects on Web Dev and Computer Vision and NLP**

 - 💬 Ask me about **AIML,Gen AI ,Web Dev**